Affirming the Antecedent (Modus Ponens)

 Also, in Romans 9 God punishes the Pharaoh after saying He first hardened the Pharaoh’s heart.
 To this Paul’s opponent says, “if Pharaoh went along with God’s causality to resist God’s command, then why is Pharaoh punished?”
 Again, this is a saying mountains and cats are the same, therefore, why don’t’ mountains walk?
-God’s command is Christian ethic’s.
+Christian ethics is God’s command.
 The Pharaoh was a lawbreaker by not obeying God’s command to let His people go.

 Again, Secondly, it is mixing up categories of God’s commands and what God causes.
 We will leave out the unjust part and focus on the categorical mix-up.
 We will also leave out the “demonstrates God’s righteousness,” sense verse 7 deals with this specifically.

 The part that says, “our unrighteousness,” is a focus of what God causes/ontology, which is their unbelief.
 God has caused them to be unbelieving (unrighteous).
 The phrase, “who inflicts wrath,” is ethics.
 That is, God command X. If you do X you are rewarded.
 If you do not do X you are punished (i.e. God’s wrath).
 Rewarding and wrath is included in His commands, at the very least, as a necessary connection to.